A First Timer's Guide To Disneyland Paris

 When choosing which Disney Hotel is best for your party, you want to consider the cost, the theming and distance to the parks.

 If you're not sure which hotel to choose, our personal recommendation for first time guests is Disney's Hotel Cheyenne.
 This is the first Disney Hotel we stayed in and the only one we have stayed in more than once.
 The theming is great here.
 Walking around this hotel feels like you're stepping into a western.
 The rooms are Toy Story themed, with Woody's Roundup touches throughout the room.
 The hotel underwent a huge renovation a few years ago and the rooms now feel more modern compared to some of the more expensive hotels such as Sequoia Lodge and Newport Bay.
-It's one of the more affordable Disney Hotels too and makes for a great stay.
-(Update: We recently returned from a trip to Disneyland Paris and detailed our most up to date thoughts about Hotel Cheyenne in our trip report here)
+(Although a large refurbishment project has recently been announced for Sequoia Lodge) It's one of the more affordable Disney Hotels too and makes for a great stay.

 The Partner Hotels are associated with Disneyland Paris but are not operated by Disney.
 These hotels are further away from the parks (but all serviced by a free shuttle bus to and from the parks), but come with some of the same perks as the Disney Hotels.
 A full list of Disney's partner hotels can be found here

 We have only stayed in one Partner Hotel, Adagio Marne-la-Vallée Val d'Europe back in 2015 but would recommend.
-This is the only Partner Hotel to have it's own kitchenette, which is great if you're on a budget, as you can prepare some of your meals in your room and save some money.
+This is the only Partner Hotel to have its own kitchenette, which is great if you're on a budget, as you can prepare some of your meals in your room and save some money.
 When we visited in 2015 the rooms were a little dated.
 But if you're planning on using your room as just a base and will be spending most of your time in the parks, this is a great option.

 Another option for your trip is to not stay at Disneyland Paris and to book a stay in offsite accommodation.
 Marne-la-Vallée has a number of hotels and Airbnbs to choose from and is only a 30 minute walk, a shuttle ride or train journey away from the theme parks.